wdporter/acim/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 {% if showCommentary %}
 ::: details Commentary
 (4–6) Aware of his real security, Jesus himself remained silent when he was brought before Pilate and asked to defend himself.
 An incredulous Pilate asked Jesus: “Do you not hear how many charges they have brought against you?”
 (Mt 27:13); and Matthew continues: “But to the governor’s complete amazement, he offered no reply to any of the charges” (Mt 27:14).
 As the soldiers continued to mock and scourge him, Jesus did not speak, being the perfect example of his own injunction to “turn the other cheek”.
 By this example, as he explains in the Course, he taught that while his body could be attacked and injured, his true identity in God remained unassailed (also [T-6.I](/text/6-the-lessons-of-love/i-the-message-of-the-crucifixion/)) (Wapnick, CP, p.
 47–8).

+(4–6) He was the perfect example of his own injunction to “turn the other cheek” … Becaus of his own sinlessness, he could not see attack.
+Thus, there was no need to defend himself or to project blame or responsibility onto others.
+His absolute trust in God, his certainty of who he was, made any defence unnecessary and even irrelevant.
+(Wapnick, FAJ, p.191)
 ::
 {% endif %}